-Jianping Qi, current chair of the Finance Department at the Muma College of Business.
-He has been a faculty member at USF since 1993, Qi has been a holder of the Bank of America Professorship since 2000.
+Jianping Qi is a professor in and chair of the Finance Department at the Muma College of Business.
+He has been a faculty member at USF since 1993 and has held the Bank of America Professorship since 2000.
 He was also a visiting finance professor (1992 and 1997) at Washington University in St. Louis.
-Jianping teaches courses at all levels, covering corporate finance, financial options and futures, and advanced finance theory.
+He teaches courses at all levels, covering corporate finance, financial options and futures and advanced finance theory.

-His research focuses on financial intermediation and corporate finance theory.
-He has published articles in very high quality journals such as the Journal of Finance, the Review of Financial Studies, the Journal of Business, the Journal of Money, Credit and Banking, the Journal of Financial Intermediation, and Management Science.
-Jianping won the College's Outstanding Research Award in 1997 and 2004.
-He referees numerous top finance or economics journals and is a member of the editorial board of Investment Management and Financial Innovations.
+Qi's research focuses on financial intermediation and corporate finance theory.
+He has published articles in highly regarded journals such as the Journal of Finance, the Review of Financial Studies, the Journal of Business, the Journal of Money, Credit and Banking, the Journal of Financial Intermediation, and Management Science.
+He has won the Muma College of Business' Outstanding Research Award in 1997 and 2004 and referees numerous top finance and economics journals.

-Qi earned a PhD and an MSBA from Washington University in St. Louis.
-He also earned an MBA from the University of Western Ontario, Canada, and a BS from Tsinghua University, China.
+Qi earned a PhD and an MSBA from Washington University in St. Louis and an MBA from the University of Western Ontario, Canada.
+He received a bachelor's degree from Tsinghua University, China.

 - FIN4533 and FIN6537 - Financial Options and Futures